Gold Hotel Budapest’s staff offers sightseeing tours, programs and activities in Budapest.

 Most baths have outdoor pools to enjoy in the hot summer months.
 Visiting night spa parties are a unique way to entertain in Budapest.

-Buy your Spa ticket at the reception desk of Gold Hotel Wine & Dine!
+(tipp) Buy your Spa ticket at the reception desk of Gold Hotel Budapest!

 It’s the country’s political, cultural, commercial, industrial and transportation centre.
 It has nearly two million inhabitants.